doomspork/transfusion/README.md

 ## Installation

-The package is currently not on hex, to use it point directly to master:
+The package is currently not on hex, instead point to master:

 ```elixir
 def deps do